Proposals

 "Saw this and thought of your project.
 No reply needed."

-"Happy to jump on a 15-minute call with anyone else on your side who has questions on the scope or the price.
+"Happy to jump on a quick 15-minute call with anyone else on your side who has questions on the scope or the price.
 Sometimes a second pair of eyes makes the call easier."

 "Going to park this proposal on my side so it stops cluttering your inbox.
 If the project comes back around, just reply to this and I'll re-send the latest version.
 No pressure either way."